ltpitt/javascript-pebble-homeassistant/README.md

 --------------

 - A Pebble smartwatch (you should totally get one!
 Pebble went out of business :( and they're crazy cheap now!)
+- Be sure to customize the variables at the beginning of app.js containing personal data (homeassistant password and such)

 Getting Started
 ---------------